-36. WHEREFORE, based upon the aforementioned facts, argument and authorities, Petitioner Anthony W. Broom requests that the Court GRANT this extraordinary all writ; ORDER his immediate discharge and release from illegal confinement.
-Or in the alternative GRANT a show cause ORDER as required in
+50. WHEREFORE, based upon the aforementioned facts, argument and authoritics.
+Petitioner Anthony W. Broom requests that the Court GRANT this extraordinary writ of habeas corpus: ORDER his immediate release from illegal confinement.
+Or in the alternative GRANT a show cause ORDER as required in Santana v.

-Santana v.
 Henry, 12 So.3d 843, 844-45 (Fla.
 1st DCA 2009), and any other relief that this Court deems just and proper.